naumenko-sa/crt/README.md

 3. Load junctions from the samples to the SpliceJunctions.db database (load controls once, and copy SpliceJunctions.db for every analysis).

-    4.1 Run a torque job:
-`qsub [path-to-MendelianRNA-seq-db]/analysis/crt.load_junctions.pbs`
+- `qsub [path-to-MendelianRNA-seq-db]/analysis/crt.load_junctions.pbs`

-    4.2 or run locally:
-`python3 [path-to-MendelianRNA-seq-db]/analysis/AddJunctionsToDatabase.py -addBAM -transcript_file [path-to-MendelianRNA-seq-db]/all-protein-coding-genes-no-patches.txt -processes 4 -bamlist bamlist.list -flank 1`
+- or `python3 [path-to-crt]/analysis/AddJunctionsToDatabase.py -addBAM -transcript_file [path-to-MendelianRNA-seq-db]/all-protein-coding-genes-no-patches.txt -bamlist bamlist.list -flank 1`
 -flank is a parameter which specifies a flanking region for transcript_model annotation.
 If flank was set to 1, a gencode junction was 1:100-300 and a junction in a sample was 1:99-301, the sample junction would be considered BOTH annotated.
 This is because both the start and stop positions fall within a +/- 1 range of that of a transcript_model's junction.

-    4.3 result: junctions from a bam file (files) added to SpliceJunctions.db
+result: junctions from a bam file (files) added to SpliceJunctions.db

-5. Filter junctions: a case vs controls.
+4. Filter junctions: a case vs controls.

 To print out splice sites only seen in a "disease" sample and not in any GTEx sample use: